oubino/z_disk/README.md

         -f Filter distance
         -n Number of nearest neighbours
         -b Bin size for histogram plots
-        -p Filter out localisations with worse precision than this -v Visualise the raw data AND the localisation precision
+        -v Visualise the raw data AND the localisation precision
     ```